AlanSoto31/telos-book-store/README.md

 ## Built With

-- Ruby on Rail 6
+- Ruby on Rails 6
 - Bootstrap
 - Rspec
 - VS Code